carolmanderson/carolmanderson.github.io/README.md

-# A place to host figuress
+# A place to host figures